syncfusion-content/uwp-docs/uwp/Scheduler/Appointments.md

 ![UWP SfSchedule displays meeting time](Appointments_images/appointment.png)

+N>
+* The Scheduler supports the functionality that arranges the appointments based on their start time and duration for the normal appointments in a day, week and work week views.
+* In Timeline views, all the appointments (span, all day and normal) are ordered and rendered based on the start date-time of appointment that consists time duration of an appointment, followed by `IsSpanned,` `IsAllDay,` and normal appointments respectively.

 ## Mapping
 Schedule supports full data binding to any type of IEnumerable source.
 Specify the [ScheduleAppointmentMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ScheduleAppointmentMapping.html) attributes to map the properties in the underlying data source to the schedule appointments.